-Our team of 75 import and export specialists, continually work to ensure that our clients maintain a competitive advantage when it comes to timeliness, cost, compliance, and maintaining the integrity of goods.
-In 2013, our import and export infrastructure declared over $1.6 billion USD in goods entering and leaving Mexico.
+Our team of import and export specialists continually work to ensure that our clients maintain a competitive advantage when it comes to timeliness, cost, compliance, and maintaining the integrity of goods.
+In 2016, our import and export infrastructure declared over $2.03 billion USD in shipments entering and leaving Mexico.
 The more significant achievement, however, is that over 97 percent of the import and export transactions that we conduct on behalf of our clients every year do not incur undue duties, fees and delays.

 Many of our clients do not have experience moving goods across the U.S.-Mexico border or could benefit from the additional training we provide as part of our import/export services.
 The Offshore Group has defined processes to ensure that all parties involved in moving goods across the border are working in unison so that delays and undue costs can be eliminated.

 Import duties depend on multiple factors, including country of origin and the harmonized tariff schedules of specific items.
 The Offshore Group has the expertise to manage tens of thousands of part numbers and HTS classifications.
 We also have the ability to enroll our import clients in special programs so that import duties can be mitigated or eliminated entirely.

 Our cross-dock facilities in Tucson, Arizona and Pharr, Texas represent another way in which our import and export services facilitate the flow of materials and equipment to and from our clients’ factories in Mexico.
 These locations act as freight consolidation centers where a pre-border-inspection process takes place.
 Materials are staged for shipping to factories in Mexico where finished goods can then be shipped to cities in the U.S. or to other locations around the world.